lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level3/water-adsorption-in-silica.rst

     Note that the final number of molecules depends on the imposed pressure, temperature, and on the interaction between water and silica (its hydrophilicity).

-    Here is the final state, with the oxygen of the water molecules represented in cyan to improve the contrast with the silica:
+    Here is a snapshot of the final state, with the oxygen of the water molecules represented in cyan:

 .. figure:: ../figures/level3/water-adsorption-in-silica/solvated-dark.png
     :alt: silica block with water and crack